adrienkohlbecker/datadog-agent-arm/README.md

 # run the build
 $ ./run.sh

-# this will leave a .deb in the working directory
+# this will leave a .deb in the following directory
+$ ssh SCW_SERVER
-$ find . -name "*.deb"
+$ find ~/.omnibus/pkg -name "*.deb"
 ./datadog-agent_1%3a6.5.2-1_armhf.deb
 ```